June 11, 2020

 And yet, some people are still unsatisfied.
 Although improved education has allowed the majority to fill their time without boredom, some of the more educated people become tired of their lifestyles.
 There is no creativity, less of value to read or watch and even the simple pursuit of watching sport is denied them.
 The chapter ends by asking the ancient, great unanswered question ‘Where do we go from here?’

-The answer to that comes later in the book when – slight spoiler alert – humans transcend their physical selves and hence the childhood of humanity referenced in the title.
+The answer to that comes later in the book when – spoiler alert – humans transcend their physical selves and the childhood of humanity of the book’s title.

 While Clarke relied on a benevolent alien invasion as a way of raising these questions, we are addressing them in response to the advent of automation, artificial intelligence and other forms of immersive technology.
 The dialogue is just beginning about what we do with ourselves and how we maintain the economic and social order in a world in which we automate the basic tasks that many or most people have relied on for an income and some sort of meaning.